 This seems likely.
 First, it identifies him as James Bailey Sr. Second, if the gravestone reads 1896, then this James Bailey was born c1816, which is in line with the census data we’ve seen.
 Also, it does appear that James Bailey, Sr., likely lived past 1888.

 Asheville City Directory, 1896

-In 1896, James Bailey Jr. was living at 68 McDowell St. and working as a grocer there while Rebecca Bailey lived at 65 McDowell St.
+In 1896, James J. Bailey (Sr. or Jr.?) was living at 68 McDowell St. and working as a grocer.
+Since he was working, I believe that it is James J. Bailey Jr. However, Ella Bailey, James Jr.’s wife, is living at 278 S Beaumont Strett.
+Rebecca Bailey lived at 65 McDowell St.